 What should you look for?

 - Shows significant changes in daily routine/daily patterns: Eating, sleeping, studying, class attendance, etc.

-- Shows change in social activity.
-Your friend that usually is social, energetic and engaged with you and other friends is now not interacting in those same ways.
+- Shows change in social activity: Your friend that usually is social with friends is now not interacting in those same ways.
 This is not to be confused with a friend showing interest in different social activities than he/she has in the past, but rather, is now not engaging socially much at all, or considerably more than normal.

 - Overly pessimistic or negative attitude.